Workin' It Back

 Workin' It Back is a studio album by the American R&B singer Teddy Pendergrass, released in 1985.
 It was his second record for Asylum Records.
-The album didn't do nearly as well on the Billboard 200 as his last record, peaking at #96.
-It did reach US R&B #6, only two spots lower than his previous album.
-The album spawned two singles, "Love 4/2" (#6 R&B) and "Let Me Be Closer" (#67 R&B), though none made the Billboard Hot 100.
+The album didn't do nearly as well on the Billboard 200 as his last record, peaking at No. 96.
+It did reach US R&B No. 6, only two spots lower than his previous album.
+The album spawned two singles, "Love 4/2" (No. 6 R&B) and "Let Me Be Closer" (No. 67 R&B), though none made the Billboard Hot 100.
 The album has been certified gold.

 Production

 Pendergrass cowrote and coproduced two of the album's songs.

 Critical reception

 The Globe and Mail wrote that "the spasmodic anguish of the final cut, 'Love Emergency', is the most innovative song on the album, with the backup male chorus growling a chant over the groove as the background to Pendergrass's vocal flights."
 The Gazette thought that "even the Womacks can't raise a head of steam from the one-time Sound of Philadelphia."